ptoomey3/Keychain-Dumper/README.md

 From the application menu open Keychain Access -> Certificate Assistant -> Create a Certificate

-Enter a name for the certificate, and make note of this name, as you will need it later when you sign Keychain Dumper.
+Enter a name for the certificate, and make note of it, as you will need it later when you sign `keychain_dumper`.
 Make sure the Identity Type is “Self Signed Root” and the Certificate Type is “Code Signing”.
 You don’t need to check the “Let me override defaults” unless you want to change other properties on the certificate (name, email, etc).

 ### Build It